Gallouche/MLOps-Project/report.md

 There were also several problems with the Airflow documentation.
 Many points are difficult to find and when they are found, the examples provided are not always clear.
 For example, to do branching in a DAG, the example provided is very basic and does not allow to understand how to do more complex branching.
 It was necessary to browse the documentation for a long time to understand that the default value of a parameter had to be changed for the DAG to work correctly.
 A similar problem was encountered with the management of permissions for the different services used.
 It is done in an unusual and unintuitive way in AirFlow, and the documentation is also unclear on this point.
 As a result, we took time to configure the permissions correctly.

 ## Conclusion

+In conclusion, the use of an AirFlow pipeline for a Machine Learning project allows to automate the process, make it reproducible and scalable.
+It is a powerful tool that can be used for large-scale projects to save time and avoid human errors.
+However, it requires a good understanding of how AirFlow works and how to configure the different tasks.

+The use case chosen for this project is the training of a YOLOv8 model to detect road signs in images.
+This project was rather complex, which required the creation of a pipeline with many tasks.
+The choice of this use case was therefore relevant to test the capabilities of AirFlow.
+This allowed us to see the advantages and disadvantages of using this technology for a Machine Learning project.